Lids Careers | Opportunities in Retail & Sports Merchandise

 Education Requirements

 Most entry-level roles do not require a diploma or a degree.
 While a high school diploma or equivalent is preferred, it’s not mandatory for retail floor positions.
-What matters more is your willingness to learn, show up on time, and contribute to a fast-moving store environment.
-That said, corporate positions, internships, and roles involving finance, IT, or marketing often require formal education or field-specific experience.
+Corporate positions, internships, and roles involving finance, IT, or marketing often require formal education or field-specific experience.

 Work Authorization